1313e/Civ-V-AP-World/README.md

 - Download the patch file for your Civ V slot and open it with the `Archipelago Launcher`.
   - If this is your first time doing this, the launcher will ask you to provide the location of your Civ V mods folder.
     By default, this should be `~/Documents/My Games/Sid Meier's Civilization 5/MODS`.
-    If the folder does not exist yet, simply create it.
+    If the folder does not exist yet, simply create it (note that the folder name is in all-caps).
 - Opening the patch file as stated above also automatically opens the `Civ V Client` for you.
   The client will start echoing that it is waiting for Civ V to be ready.
 - Open Civ V and make sure to enable and load the `CivVAPMod` via the "Mods" menu first, and then click "Singleplayer" (which should be the only option you get besides "Back").